anvetsu/reo/docs/sample/pack.md

 # Greedy Packing

-This program shows a greedy solution to the [Knapsack problem](https://en.wikipedia.org/wiki/Knapsack_problem).
+This program shows a greedy solution to the [0/1 Knapsack problem](https://en.wikipedia.org/wiki/Knapsack_problem).

 Imagine that we have to pack the following items into a bag that carry a maximum weight of 20u (units - kg or pound).
 Each item is encoded as `[item_name value weight]`.